jumpcutking/threads/README.md

 ```

 ### Direct Requests (Direct Messaging a Thread)
-A request can be dispatched to a specific thread ID, as registered to the Thread Manager.
+A request can be dispatched to a thread ID registered to the Thread Manager.
 To do so, add a thread ID to the third parameter.

 ```Javascript
 threads.send("direct-message", {